lurns/discord-bot/README.md

 # discord-bot

 A bot designed to fetch data via discord commands.
 Sends out weather and work tasks automatically each morning, and a recipe each afternoon.
+Keeps track of subscriptions and sends out a reminder when they're close to renewing.

 ## Commands